1946–47 Aston Villa F.C. season

-The 1946–47 English football season was Aston Villa's 47th season in the Football League, this season playing in the Football League First Division.
+The 1938–39 English football season was Aston Villa's 48th season in The Football League, Villa playing in the Football League First Division.
 The 1946–47 season was the first to feature a full football programme since the 1938–39 campaign.

 George Cummings was the Villains club captain from 1945 to his retirement in 1949, and was popular with supporters due to his never-say-die spirit and no-nonsense defending.

 Ernie Callaghan (125) previously held the Aston Villa club record for the oldest first team player, being 39 years 86 days old when he played against Grimsby Town in 1946.
 In his last game in April 1947, he was 39 years and 257 days.
 On 1 February 2011, American goalkeeper Brad Friedel set a new club record by playing a first-team game away at Manchester United ages 39 years and 259 days.

 In September 1946, Dicky Dorsett (257) joined Aston Villa for £3,000.
 He would be top scorer for the season.
 In January 1947, following a disagreement over preparations for a cup tie, Trevor Ford (120) left Swansea for first division Aston Villa.
 He would become the club's top scorer for three consecutive seasons.
 There were also debuts for Johnny Dixon, Tommy Dodds, Derek Ashton, John Graham, Arthur Haynes, Amos Moss, Ron Guttridge and Billy Evans.